testillano/h2agent/README.md

 ## Execution of matching helper utility

-This utility could be useful to test regular expressions before putting them at provision objects.
+This utility could be useful to test regular expressions before putting them at provision objects (`requestUri` or transformation filters which use regular expressions).

 ### Command line